talvbansal/talvbansal.me/source/_posts/easy-push-to-deploy-for-laravel-with-gitlab-ci.md

 Here we'll need to change our `hosts.deployer.talvbansal.com.user` to a user other than `root` for example `deployer` that has access to our projects path on the target deployment server.

 Next lets add `php_cs_fixer` so that our ci pipeline has something to do.
-I use a wrapper which has a Laravel preset:
+I use a wrapper made by the [madewithlove](https://madewithlove.com/) team which has a Laravel preset:

 ```bash
 composer require madewithlove/php-cs-fixer-config